microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 are expected to work.
 Ubuntu 18.04 is still in support from Canonical but was released more than 5 years ago, so we no longer consider it fully supported.
 20.10 is newer than 20.04 but we do not consider it fully supported because it is no longer in support from Canonical.
+* Red Hat Enterprise Linux 9 is fully supported.
+* CentOS and Red Hat Enterprise Linux 8 left support from Red Hat on May 31, 2024, and was released more than 5 years ago, and is thus no longer supported.
-* CentOS and Red Hat Enterprise Linux 8 is fully supported.
-CentOS and RHEL 7 are in support from Red Hat, but are not expected to work as they were released more than 5 years ago.
+* CentOS and RHEL 7 are out of support from Red Hat, and are not expected to work as they were released more than 5 years ago.
+The Oracle Linux fork now supported by Oracle is still in support from Oracle, but still not expected to work as it was released more than 5 years ago.
-* Fedora 39 and 38 are fully supported, but 37 is no longer supported by Fedora.
+* Fedora 40 and 39 are fully supported, but 38 is no longer supported by Fedora.
 * Debian 12 "Bookworm", 11 "Bullseye", and 10 "Buster" are all supported by Debian and released in the last 5 years.
-Debian 9 "Stretch" left support from the Debian project in July 2020 and is thus not supported by vcpkg.
+Debian 9 "Stretch" left support from the Debian project in July 2022 and is thus not supported by vcpkg.

 We also assume that customers' build systems will match the version of Linux they are using, and take care to ensure components like our Manifest Mode CMake integration will work with the versions of these dependencies that come with